-Born 1967 in Timaru, New Zealand.
+Born 1967 in Aotearoa, New Zealand.
 Lives in Wellington, New Zealand.

 Artist Ann Shelton and critic Claire Voon in conversation about the artist’s current virtual exhibition “A Lovers’ Herbal” .
 They discussed the evolution of Shelton’s work and how her practice was affected by a visit to New York City in 2019.

 Ann Shelton sits down with Emil McAvoy from Art Collector Magazine to discuss her new work The Super Model, Iris (Iridaceae sp.), showing at Sydney Contemporary Presents 2020 with Two Rooms Gallery, Auckland.

 The physical garden was a live performance during Ann Shelton’s exhibition jane says at Denny Dimin Gallery from April 18 – May 19, 2019.